 What Is a Purchase Order?

-A purchase order (PO) is a formal document a buyer sends to a supplier to request specific goods or services.
-It includes key details such as the type of items, quantity, price, and delivery terms.
-Once the supplier accepts the purchase order, it becomes a legally binding agreement between both parties, providing clarity and protection for the transaction.
+A purchase order (PO) is a formal document sent by a buyer to request goods or services.
+It includes details like item type, quantity, price, and delivery terms.
+Once accepted, it becomes a legally binding agreement that protects both sides.

 What Should a Purchase Order Include?